-It is important to note that due to the federal cut-off that prevailed on project's infrastructure financing as well as to PRASA's debt restructure, there are several loans pending execution.
-Now that the debt restructure is completed and the cut-off has been eliminated, there is a possibility that due to these facts, in addition to the different appropriation acts established during these three years the terms and conditions of the loans to be awarded will change.
-Two additional facts that may change them is the Forbearances that were issued as part of the restructure process and the amendments to the laws that have changed the loan terms to 30 years or useful life of the project's components and the changes also in loan terms when using the Hardship Loans/Affordability Criteria for Disadvantaged Systems.
-Due to the above-mentioned thus, it cannot be disregarded that financial terms will vary for the loans that will be executed and that are impacted by the different year's applicable laws.
-Therefore, for these years there will be a change in the terms and conditions of the Financial Agreements that will be executed, and these also may consider grant condition established by EPA.
+It is important to note that due to the federal cut-off that prevailed on project's infrastructure financing as well as to PRASA's debt restructure, there were several loans pending execution.
+After the debt restructure agreement was completed and signed; and the cut-off was eliminated, there was a possibility that due to these facts, in addition to the different appropriation acts established during these three years the terms and conditions of the loans to be awarded will change.
+Two additional facts that may change them are the Forbearances that were issued as part of the restructure process and the amendments to the laws that have changed the loan terms to 30 years or useful life of the project's components and the changes also in loan terms when using the Hardship Loans/Affordability Criteria for Disadvantaged Systems.
+Due to the above-mentioned thus, it cannot be disregarded that financial terms may vary for the loans that will be executed and that are impacted by the different year's applicable laws.
+Therefore, for these years there might be a change in the terms and conditions of the Financial Agreements that will be executed, and these also may consider grant condition established by EPA.